Rebecca Johnson (geneticist): Research

 Johnson has worked in animal molecular genetics in laboratories in Sydney, Townsville Queensland, Melbourne and Boston USA.
 She joined the Australian Museum in 2003 as laboratory manager, later became Head of Research before becoming head of the Australian Centre for Wildlife Genomics (a multifaceted management role as head of the Wildlife Genetics Laboratory, Frozen Tissue collection and overseeing the Microscopy & Microanalysis laboratory).
 She is now head of both the Australian Centre for Wildlife Genomics and three other units that comprise the Australian Museum's Scientific Infrastructure.

-Johnson established and is Chief Investigator of The Koala Genome Consortium, in partnership with the University of NSW, the University of Sydney, the University of the Sunshine Coast.
+Johnson established and is Chief Investigator of The Koala Genome Consortium, in partnership with the University of NSW, the University of Sydney, and the University of the Sunshine Coast.
 The complete koala genome was published in Nature Genetics in July 2018.
-The team is sequencing the genome and transcriptome of this iconic marsupial to assist in the conservation of this threatened species.
+The team is sequencing the genome and transcriptome of the koala to assist in the conservation of this threatened species.

-One of Johnson's most significant achievements to date has been to establish the Australian Museum as one of the global leaders in wildlife forensic science – a sub-discipline of forensic science that uses the Museum's unique collections, expertise and laboratory facilities in an innovative way.
+Johnson, along with others, established the Australian Museum as a prominent institution in wildlife forensic science, a sub-discipline of forensic science that utilizes the Museum's unique collections, expertise, and laboratory facilities.
 Johnson's team works across industry, law enforcement and academia as the Australian Centre for Wildlife Genomics is one of the few ISO 17025 accredited wildlife forensic science laboratories in the Australasian region.
-The team works with wildlife managers from zoos, the aviation industry or government who want to utilise DNA and genomics techniques in the management of their animals or for law enforcement purposes through DNA based wildlife forensic science.
+The team works with wildlife managers from zoos, the aviation industry, or government organisations who want to utilise DNA and genomics techniques for animal management or in DNA based wildlife forensic science for law enforcement.

 Johnson has worked with sample types as diverse as shark fins, bird embryos, gall bladders, seized fish meat, salted animal skin, bones and horns.
 Some of these cases have resulted in prosecution and heavy penalties in court.